openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 ?
 Do you want me to use it?
 Yes
 ?
 Please enter the secret to configure the webhook for payload validation (default: AeHdHTJVfAeH):  AeHdHTJVfAeH ✓ Webhook has been created on repository owner/repo
-🔑 Secret owner-repo has been updated with webhook secert in the repo-pipelines namespace.
+🔑 Secret owner-repo has been updated with webhook secret in the repo-pipelines namespace.

 ```